-And no need to break into a sweat over this bread- it can be made inbetween the laundry and walking the dog and changing the duvet cover on a not-so-lazy sunday morning.
+No need to break into a sweat over this bread- it can be made in between the laundry and walking the dog and changing the duvet cover on a not-so-lazy sunday morning.
 All it takes is three kneads, each lasting 30 seconds (thank you Dan Lepard!) and then you just let the yeast do it's thing!

 400g raw beetroot, roasted until tender and then peeled and mashed

 1 tsp sugar